-- Students must complete the Semester One course and write the final exam. - Students may repeat a course in Semester Two only if there is space available after all wait-listed students are placed. - Students will not be added to the Semester Two course until the end of the first week of Semester Two in order to ensure that all students have complete and appropriate timetables.
+- Students must complete the Semester One course. - Students may repeat a course in Semester Two only if there is space available after all wait-listed students are placed. - Students will not be added to the Semester Two course until the end of the first week of Semester Two in order to ensure that all students have complete and appropriate timetables.